White blood cells in PET studies

 Inflammation imaging using [18F]FDG PET is mainly based on the activated inflammatory cells that have an increased demand for glucose.
 Increased expression of glucose transporters and hexokinase results in increased uptake of [18F]FDG in the tissue crowded by activated macrophages and neutrophils.

 Nucleoside analogues, such as [18F]FAC and [18F]F-AraG can be used to measure the activity of deoxyribonucleotide salvage pathway, and have shown promise in imaging lymphoid organs and immune activation, including lymphocyte infiltration in tissue (Radu et al., 2008; Brewer et al., 2010; Ronald et al., 2017; Salas et al., 2018; Levi et al., 2021).

-Activated macrophages and neutrophils tend to eagerly phagocytose nanoparticles, which is used in imaging inflammation and atherosclerosis.
+Activated macrophages and neutrophils tend to eagerly phagocytose nanoparticles, which is used in imaging inflammation, cancer, and atherosclerosis.
 Adenine nucleotides bind to metabotropic P2Y receptors and transmitter-gated ion-channel P2X receptors, which are abundant in monocytes and macrophages.

 Many intracellular pathogens exploit the hosts response to apoptosis by exposing phosphatidylserine (PS) on their surface or by cloaking themselves in host cell derived PS-containing vesicles to facilitate binding, entry, and immune response evasion (apoptotic mimicry).
 PET radiopharmaceuticals developed to target PS may be useful on detecting these pathogens, although the response will not be specific, as PS is exposed also in normal apoptosis, even during non-microbial inflammation.

 PET radiopharmaceuticals targeted for somatostatin receptors (SSTRs) can be used for inflammation imaging, because SSTRs are overexpressed on activated macrophages and fibroblasts.
 SSTR2 is exclusively expressed in proinflammatory macrophages, but not in other macrophage phenotypes, and not in monocytes, T or B lymphocytes, NK cells, platelets, neutrophils, or endothelial cells (Tarkin et al., 2017).

 Neutrophils express formyl peptide receptor (FPR), labelled peptides that bind to FPR have been used to visualize neutrophils in inflammation models.